 His outside activities include being very involved in the Greater Dayton Emmaus Community, where he is a Community Spiritual Director and serves on the Board.
 He is the Director of the Mountaineer Christian Ashram.
 He is a member of the Faith-Based subcommittee with the Valley View Drug-Free Coalition.
-He is also a member of Dayton Pilots’ Club and serves on its Board of Trustees as the Secretary and Membership/Safety Officer.
+He is also a member of Dayton Pilots’ Club and serves on its Board of Trustees as Treasurer.

 He is passionate about helping people growing in the relationship with God, and reaching out to people who are far from Him.